Content created: 2004-01-25

 China has never had much of a “dating” culture, so young people rarely explore possibilities directly, but rather harbor fantasies.
 Neither money nor looks is everything in a marriage, but they are, as the old saying goes, a good place to start.
 Perhaps more importantly, they are relatively easily to assess.

 At the beginning of the XXIst century young Chinese men stereotypically want a wife who is “pale, rich, and beautiful” (bái-fù-měi 白富美, and young women, who outnumber men, stereotypically want a husband who is “tall, rich, and handsome” (gāo-fù-shuài 高富帅 ).
-On the internet, men complain of being unable to meet the tall-rich-handsome requirement, depreciating themselves as “dirt-poor and ugly” (tǔ-qióng-chǒu 土穷丑, for which there is a slang Romanized spelling, “qiou,” pronounced as a kind of combination of qióng and chǒu, poor and ugly.
+On the internet, men complain of being unable to meet the tall-rich-handsome requirement, depreciating themselves as “dirt-poor and ugly” (tǔ-qióng-chǒu 土穷丑, for which there is a slang (non-standard) Romanized spelling, “qiou,” pronounced as a kind of combination of qióng and chǒu, poor and ugly.
 (If pronounced just right, “qiou” makes a kind of howl.)

 There is no established, officialized character for this, of course, which is written by combining the top of qióng 穷, “poor,” (the xué 穴 part) and placing under it the chǒu 丑, “ugly,” which is modified to incorporate the tǔ 土, “dirt.”
 Chinese has no such expression as “dirt poor,” so the incorporation of the “dirt” character slyly shows that the writer, secretly knowing English, is educated and cosmopolitan, and shouldn’t be so readily dismissed merely for being poor and ugly, and in fact may not be all that poor or ugly either, but even rolling in money and movie-star handsome)